Event Tree Analysis (ETA) — What It Is and How It Works

 • Process and system hazard analysis (HAZOP follow-ups)

-• Functional safety (e.g., IEC 61508, ISO 26262)
+• Functional safety (e.g. IEC 61508, ISO 26262)

-Benefits of ETA:
+Benefits of ETA

-• Easy to understand and communicate.
+• Easy to understand and communicate

-• Helps identify system weaknesses.
+• Helps identify system weaknesses

-• Supports compliance and safety design.
+• Supports compliance and safety design

-• Can be qualitative or quantitative.
+• Can be qualitative or quantitative

-• Initiating Event (IE): The first significant failure or disturbance (e.g., fire, system error).
+• Initiating Event (IE): The first significant failure or disturbance (e.g. fire, system error)

-• Pivotal Events (PEs): Key points in the scenario where a safety function may succeed or fail.
+• Pivotal Events (PEs): Key points in the scenario where a safety function may succeed or fail

-• End States: The possible outcomes (e.g., no damage, partial damage, catastrophic loss).
+• End States: The possible outcomes (e.g. no damage, partial damage, catastrophic loss)

 Each path through the tree represents a different scenario — each with its own risk level and probability.

-e.g., fire in a control room.
+1. Define the initiating event — e.g. fire in a control room.

+3. Map out each success/failure point.
 Each decision branches the tree.

-Use historical data or expert judgment.
+5. (Optional) Assign probabilities using historical data or expert judgement.

+6. Analyse the results.
 Identify critical failures, success paths, and improvement areas.

-This is based on nuclear risk modeling:
+This example is based on nuclear risk modelling:

-• A small pipe crack causes coolant to leak.
+• A small pipe crack causes coolant to leak

-• The High Pressure Injection System (HPIS) must activate.
+• The High Pressure Injection System (HPIS) must activate

-• If it fails, the Low Pressure Injection System (LPIS) is next.
+• If it fails, the Low Pressure Injection System (LPIS) is next

-• If LPIS also fails, the operator must act quickly.
+• If LPIS also fails, the operator must act quickly

-• Depending on what works and what fails, the outcome ranges from full recovery to core damage.
+• Depending on what works and what fails, the outcome ranges from full recovery to core damage

 This scenario is often used in training and simulation across safety-critical industries.